fernet/spec/Spec.md

 # Fernet Spec

-This document describes version 0x80 (currently the only version) of the fernet format.
+This document describes both version 0x80 (the first version) and 0x81 (the second version) of the fernet format.
+Differences between each variant is explained inline.

 Conceptually, fernet takes a user-provided *message* (an arbitrary sequence of bytes), a *key* (256 bits), and the current time, and produces a *token*, which